William0614/carla-scenario-analysis/README.md

 # CARLA Scenario Similarity Analysis

-This project provides a robust framework for analyzing and comparing CARLA driving scenarios from log files, specifically tailored for datasets like SCTrans.
+Framework for analyzing and comparing CARLA driving scenarios from log files, specifically for datasets like SCTrans.
 The methodology is grounded in a multi-modal approach, representing each scenario in two distinct ways to capture different aspects of similarity:

-1. **Holistic Similarity**: A fixed-length feature vector that provides a comprehensive "fingerprint" of the scenario's overall characteristics.
+1. **Holistic Similarity**: A fixed-length feature vector that provides a scenario's overall characteristics.
 This is analyzed using Gower's Distance, which is ideal for mixed numerical and categorical data.

-2. **Narrative Similarity**: A symbolic sequence of actions that represents the "story" of the driving behavior.
+2. **Narrative Similarity**: A symbolic sequence of actions that represents the driving behavior.
 This is analyzed using Levenshtein (Edit) Distance to compare how similarly two scenarios unfold over time.

-The entire pipeline is designed to be modular, reproducible, and suitable for academic research.

 ---

 ## How It Works

-The analysis is performed in a two-stage pipeline orchestrated by `main.py`.

 ### Stage 1: Feature Extraction (`feature_extractor.py`)